Aşk-ı Memnu (2008 TV series): Synopsis

 Adnan Ziyagil, a rich Istanbul businessman lives an idyllic life in his mansion on the shore of Istanbul's Bosporus strait with his two children: teenage daughter Nihal and eleven-year-old son Bülent, his orphaned younger relative Behlül, and various house staff.
 Behlül, son of Adnan's cousin, moved in after his parents died in a car accident when he was young.
-He is in his 20s as the series starts.
-Ms. Deniz de Courton is the children's tutor and she has been living in the household long before the death of Adnan's wife.
+He is in his 20s and a charming playboy as the series starts.
+Deniz de Courton is the children's tutor and has been living in the household long before the death of Adnan's wife.
 Deniz is of both Turkish and French heritage and is known to the entire household as "Mademoiselle".
 She was "entrusted" with the children by Adnan's deceased wife on her deathbed.

 A wealthy widower, Adnan attracts the attention of Firdevs Yöreoğlu, who has two daughters and has recently lost her husband.
-Peyker Yöreoğlu (Firdevs' eldest daughter) dated Behlül but marries Nihat Önal, son of another wealthy Istanbul family as the story begins.
-At their wedding, Adnan and Firdevs' youngest daughter, Bihter Yöreoğlu bond over the loss of their loved ones.
+Peyker Yöreoğlu (Firdevs's eldest daughter) dated Behlül but marries Nihat Önal, son of another wealthy Istanbul family as the story begins.
+At their wedding, Adnan and Bihter Yöreoğlu (Firdevs's younger daughter) bond over the loss of their loved ones.
 Adnan falls in love with the much younger and beautiful Bihter.
-He proposes to her and she agrees to marry him even though she knows that her mother fancies him.
+He proposes to her and she agrees to marry him even though she knows that her mother fancies Adnan.
 There is no love lost between mother and daughter as Bihter blames her mother for her father's death after she cheated on him with another man.
 Firdevs is also not a favorite of Nihat's father, the rich but cunning businessman Hilmi Önal.
 Hilmi dislikes Firdevs because she is greedy, cunning, and self-centered; he vows to make her life a living hell.
 Firdevs – along with her maid, Katya – moves in with the Ziyagils after she suffers a serious car accident.

 The marriage of Bihter and Adnan begins well as Bihter tries to endear herself to Adnan's children.
 Adnan is devoted to Bihter but their age difference soon shows in their widely different reactions to events.
 Everyone knows Behlül as a playboy, more interested in girls than in his university studies.
 Bihter has held a grudge against him since he left her sister Peyker.
 Living together in the Ziyagil mansion, Behlül falls head over heels in love with Bihter.
 He tries to stay away and has feelings of guilt toward his uncle, but it proves a losing battle as he becomes more and more captivated by Bihter.
 She initially rejects him, but later falls for him.
 Their "forbidden love" (Aşk i Memnu in Turkish) becomes the centerpiece of the story which ends tragically.
-The series is an in-depth look at the damage created by their illicit affair on themselves and the entire Ziyagil household.
+The series is an in-depth look at the damage their illicit affair does to them and the entire Ziyagil household.